-Also, being overly cheap or frugal has a worse effect on your own growth than you would think, while having an abundance mindset opens you up to all kinds of possibilities.
-We’ll write more on this another time.
+Also, being overly cheap or frugal has a worse effect on your own growth than you would think while having an abundance mindset opens you up to all kinds of possibilities.
+We’ll write more about this another time.

-Even if you’re paying for chunks of time and choose a $45/hour V.A. for 10 hours per week, annually you will still shelve out $23,600.00.
+Even if you’re paying for chunks of time and choose a $45/hour V.A. for 10 hours per week annually, you will still shelve out $23,600.00.
 Our highest-priced full-time staffer is about this much.
 Worse yet, companies pushing extremely part-time virtual assistants are doing you a disservice.
 First off, how productive can someone really be working only 10 hours a week?
-How can they learn your systems and procedures when they’re also working for three other firms.
+How can they learn your systems and procedures when they’re also working for three other firms?
 And what can they do for you in that time?
 Book dinner?
-Were all about delegating, but not when the scale tips and it costs you more money in loss of productivity.
-Second, while there are certainly parts of your business you can and should fraction out, such as bookkeeping, a personal or administrative assistant isn’t one of them.
+We’re all about delegating, but not when the scale tips, and it costs you more money in loss of productivity.
+Second, while certain parts of your business you can and should fraction out, such as bookkeeping, a personal or administrative assistant isn’t one of them.

 What you can get for $45

 Domestic Companies vs. Get Staffed Up

 For the price of ONE $45/hour person at just ten hours a week, you can get a full-time, dynamic, and incredible virtual assistant through us.
 For the price of a full-time VA at $45/hour, you can get FOUR full-time, incredible staffers through us.